Jorsorokin/neo-matlab/README.md

 5. Of course, inspiration from the [Neo](http://neuralensemble.org/neo/) python package

 ## Uses
-For further information on using this package for data extraction and organization, see the [various examples](docs/examples.mdown), and the more detailed [documentation](docs/documentation.pdf)
+For further information on using this package for data extraction and organization, see the [various examples](docs/examples), and the detailed [GUI documentation](docs/GUI_manual.pdf)